What you need to know about COVID-19 in B.C. for Thursday | CBC News

 What's happening elsewhere in Canada

-As of 6:30 p.m.
-PT on Wednesday, Canada had 93,085 confirmed coronavirus cases.
-A CBC News tally of deaths based on provincial data, regional information and CBC's reporting stood at 7,559.
+As of 9 p.m.
+PT on Wednesday, there were 97,125 confirmed coronavirus cases in Canada.
+A CBC News tally of deaths based on provincial data, regional health information and CBC's reporting stood at 8,020.

 For a look at what's happening across the country and the world, check the CBC interactive case tracker.